About the Program

 K-12 Funding

-In special circumstances, opportunities may exist for dual-enrollment with an advanced certificate program.
+In special circumstances, opportunities may exist for dual enrollment with an advanced certificate program.
+Applicants interested in dual enrollment in an SDM clinical program must submit their Oral Biology application by the clinical program deadline..
 Funding is for US citizens and permanent residents via NIH K-12 Training Grant.
-Candidates must apply to each program separately by posted deadlines.
+Candidates must apply to each program separately.
 Acceptance into each program is a separate process.
-Find more information about K-12 grant on-line.
+Find more information about K-12 grant online.